 PM ChangeAgent Commentary by Stacy Goff; ProjectExperts CEO.

-Many years ago (1973), in a Data Processing group in a local government organization (Lane County, Oregon) we had several large projects, and a large backlog of small maintenance, support, and “quick fix” projects.
+Many years ago (1973), in a Data Processing group in a local government organization we had several large projects, plus a huge backlog of small maintenance, support, and “quick fix” projects.
 And, for this backlog of projects, the priorities continually changed.
 The changes were so frequent that we could plan our week’s work on Monday, but by Friday, little of that work was complete, because of many new, “even more urgent” projects, and because of priority changes in our backlog.

 We addressed this challenge by prototyping a solution: Keeping track of our “backlog” in (of all things) a box of punched cards.
 That was the primary input to many computer systems in earlier days.
 After we perfected the information we needed to track, we began to use an online version.
 In that era, online often meant a simple listing of card images on an 80-character screen.
 Unfortunately, our solution did little more than depress us—the backlog kept growing.